cloudwalk/capybara-finance/documentation/contracts/interfaces/ICreditLineConfigurable.md

 # Overview

-The `ICreditLineConfigurable` interface is a part of a CapybaraFinance system and it specifies a set of functionalities for configurable credit lines, including setting parameters for managing different loans and borrowers configurations.
+The `ICreditLineConfigurable` interface is a part of a CapybaraFinance system, and it specifies a set of functionalities for configurable credit lines, including setting parameters for managing different loans and borrowers configurations.

 ## Contract Details

-- **Version**: Solidity 0.8.20
+- **Version**: Solidity 0.8.23
 - **License**: MIT
 - **Author**: CloudWalk Inc. (See [CloudWalk](https://cloudwalk.io))